Preparing to Study Abroad

 Meet With Your Academic Advisor

 Schedule a meeting with your academic advisor to identify course options that fit into your program guide.
-Course listings are available in OrgSync under the program and semester of interest headings.
+Course information and forms are available in PointSync in Files by program and semester of interest.

 Complete Important Paperwork